ankidroid/Anki-Android/GSOC-proposal-2021.md

 ### Difficulty
 Variable: Easy-Hard, depending on how large the scope of the change will be

-## WIP: Scoped Storage Migration
-This is vital to the project continuation

-Google Play will enforce that apps target API 30 (Android 11) later on this year.
-After this date, we will not be able to release upgrades to AnkiDroid on the Google Play Store until we upgrade the app.

-We currently run using the [requestLegacyExternalStorage](https://developer.android.com/reference/android/R.attr#requestLegacyExternalStorage) flag.
-Once we target API 30, this flag will no longer work on Android 11 devices.

-For us to support this flag, I believe that we need to migrate to Scoped Storage: https://developer.android.com/about/versions/11/privacy/storage.
-The outcome of this will change how AnkiDroid's storage works, likely moving the publicly accessible `AnkiDroid` folder, which may mean changes to:

-* Collection database
-* Sync outputs (collection & media)
-* Camera/Microphone Outputs
-* "Save Whiteboard"
-* AnkiDroid API usage

-Mentors are less likely to know these new Storage APIs so this will involve collaboration and an aspect of experimentation and independent research.

-### Difficulty
-Likely Hard

 ## Deprecation Warnings
 Google has introduced a new library for Preferences, we should move our Preferences and Deck Options screen to use this